-Now, the more than 50 of the most popular English versions were influenced greatly by Roman Catholic theology.
-Other languages have adopted the same in their translations.
-One of the major focuses with the mother church and many of her daughters, has been fear.
-Keeping the people under that shroud has always worked, and there will unlikely be a change until Mystery Babylon has been destroyed.
+You see, the more than 50 of the most popular English versions, beginning with the King James version, were greatly influenced greatly by Roman Catholic theology.
+Other languages adopted much of the same in their translations.

+One of the major focuses with the "mother church" and many of her daughters/denominations, has been fear.
+Keeping the people under that shroud has always worked, and there will unlikely be a change until the fallen church system, Mystery Babylon, has been destroyed.
 She has been in a fallen state since the first century; but the tactic of fear will continue until that fallen woman has been destroyed along with her false accusations about the brethren and her lying against the Truth.

-Our longtime friend, Mark Toohey, adds to this in, "The Christianity of Babylon:
+Mark Toohey, added to this in "The Christianity of Babylon:

 "The denominations of Christianity have been all too complicit in adopting the apostate precepts of their Roman Mother of Harlots.
-The imagery of hell, with the specter of a satanic devil orchestrating the neverending torment of the un-savable is always a sermon well received (makes for a good altar call), and accepted as an 'article of faith' of the religion that calls itself by the name of the Savior.
+The imagery of hell, with the specter of a satanic devil orchestrating the never-ending torment of the un-savable is always a sermon well received (makes for a good altar call), and accepted as an 'article of faith' of the religion that calls itself by the name of the Savior.

 "The religions of Christendom have retained a firm belief in the eternal damnation of unrepentant souls.
 The pagan image of God as a wrathful, vindictive, merciless despot disposed to tormenting for eternity all that refuse His salvation is indelibly etched in the religious thinking of multitudes who profess the Faith of Jesus.
-Indeed, the gross misconception of many is that the foremost purpose and benefit of their 'decision for Jesus" is the assurance of 'going to heaven' to escape the prospect of hell fire; and the 'blessed hope' of rapture is their 'fire escape.'
-The 'believe or burn 'mentality of popular Christianity makes no allowance for the operation of God's grace beyond the present age, and even goes Catholicism one better; the 'Christian ' doctrine skips the purgatorial interlude and sends the unrepentant wretch straight to hell!
-Better answer that altar call.
+Indeed, the gross misconception of many is that the foremost purpose and benefit of their 'decision for Jesus' is the assurance of 'going to heaven' to escape the prospect of hell fire; and the 'blessed hope' of the rapture is their 'fire escape.'
+The 'believe or burn' mentality of popular Christianity makes no allowance for the operation of God's love and grace beyond the present age, and even goes Catholicism one better.
+The 'Christian' doctrine skips the purgatorial interlude and sends the unrepentant wretch straight to hell!

-"The doctrine of eternal damnation so denigrates the true nature of an omnipotent, all-sovereign God Who is faithful to perform ALL of His Word, and so thoroughly negates the work of His exponential, everabounding grace, as to present the single greatest hindrance to the vision of the believer in ever perceiving the magnitude of God's redemption and reconciliation to ALL men throughout all ages.
+"The doctrine of eternal damnation so denigrates the true nature of an omnipotent, all-sovereign God Who is faithful to perform ALL of His Word.
+It so thoroughly negates the work of His exponential, ever-abounding grace, as to present the single greatest hindrance to the believer in ever perceiving the magnitude of God's redemption and reconciliation of ALL men throughout all ages.
 Their God is not that big.
 His grace ends at death.
 Black and white.
 Done deal.
-Hope you made the right decision.

 "How the Dark Ages yet veil the understanding!
 How men have denigrated the finished work of Calvary, the reconciliation of all creation, as they have sought to form God after the likeness of their religious theology.
 The doctrines of religion dispense grace by the thimble-full only to 'whosoever will,' and bring it to a screeching halt at the end of the age when we all 'get to heaven.'

-Thereafter, it is forever relegated to some dusty volume in the celestial archives, a museum piece to be viewed despairingly by every wretched soul consigned to the flaming inferno of hell that refused their 'chance ' to come to Christ.
+Thereafter, it is forever relegated to some dusty volume in the celestial archives, a museum piece to be viewed despairingly by every wretched soul consigned to the flaming inferno of hell that refused their 'chance' to come to Christ.
 Thank God it will not be so!" - End quote.